tethysplatform/tethys/docs/tethys_sdk/workspaces.rst

 Setting
 -------

-To enable centralized workspaces create a directory for the workspaces and specify its path in the ``settings.py`` file using the ``TETHYS_WORKSPACES_ROOT`` setting.
+To enable centralized workspaces create a directory for the workspaces and specify its path in the :file:`portal_config.yml` file using the ``TETHYS_WORKSPACES_ROOT`` setting.

 ::

-    TETHYS_WORKSPACES_ROOT = '/var/www/tethys/workspaces'
+    TETHYS_WORKSPACES_ROOT: /var/www/tethys/workspaces

 Command
 -------